 There is no shortage of design talent out there for clients to choose from, so it’s still your responsibility to take initiative and seek out the type of freelance design work that you want.

 There are some amazing roundups of websites and resources to get your art and designs published or featured online and in print.
-But when it comes to winning lucrative clients, here are five of our favourite freelance graphic design websites specifically tailored to help you increase your client base and attract new high-value opportunities.
+But when it comes to winning lucrative contracts, here are five of our favorite freelance graphic design websites specifically tailored to help you increase your client base and attract new high-value opportunities.

-With the tagline “fire up your freelance career,” 99designs is sure to spark something good.
-Catering to a variety of designers working in marketing, branding, advertising, illustration, merchandising and more, this is one of the most popular freelance graphic design websites, with a global reach.
+With the tagline “Fre up your freelance career,” 99designs is sure to spark something good.
+Catering to a variety of designers working in marketing, branding, advertising, illustration, merchandising, and more, this is one of the most popular freelance graphic design websites, with a global reach.

 It’s simple: clients upload a brief for a specific project to 99design’s global freelancer network.
 With such a wide reach, be prepared for some competition in winning clients.

 The upside?
 It’s a great way to gain experience and build your portfolio if you’re starting from scratch.
 99design offers a well-rounded experience—there’s the potential for collaboration, skill development, competing in design contests, and networking through the platform.
 Come for the freelance design work, stay for the community.

 Upwork is a popular and easy-to-use site for potential clients across numerous industries and suitable for freelancers at any stage of their career.
 Just how popular?
 More than 10 million freelancers are seeking work from upwards of four million active clients across the globe.
 If you prefer working freelance design jobs from home, you’re sure to appreciate Upwork’s global network.

 With comprehensive features such as the option to create a highly detailed freelancing profile and the ability to chat with clients before accepting work and throughout the design process, Upwork helps ensure that you’re gunning for freelance graphic design jobs that are highly relevant and valuable to you, your skill set, and your workflow.